Diseases

 • Pathogen

 Cryptosporidiosis is caused by protozoan parasites belonging to the genus Cryptosporidium.
-Currently 31 species have been recognized as valid.
-Among these, C. parvum, C. andersoni, C. ubiquitum, C. baileyi, C. meleagridis and C. galli have been reported to cause morbidity and/or outbreaks of disease in mammalian and avian livestock.
-Apart from the recognized species, there are over 60 described genotypes and it is likely that some of these will be re-categorised as species.
-C. parvum is the main zoonotic pathogen.
+Currently almost 50 species have been recognized as valid.
+Among these, C. parvum, C. andersoni, C. ubiquitum, C. scrofarum, C. suis, C. baileyi, C. meleagridis and C. galli have been reported to cause morbidity and/or outbreaks of disease in mammalian and avian livestock.
+C. parvum is particularly important, not only for its impact on livestock health, but because of its zoonotic potential.
+C. hominis is also an important human pathogen, and, in Scandinavia, C. mortiferum has become common in human infections and is associated with squirrels and possibly other wild animals.
+In addition to the recognized species, there are over 120 described genotypes and it is likely that some of these will be re-categorised as species.
+Our understanding of C. parvum and its subtypes, and their risk to animal and public health has benefited from multilocus genotyping schemes.
+Genome sequence data are available for many different species of Cryptosporidium, with the use of bait enrichment enabling additional data to be generated for species (and from samples) that were previously challenging.

 • Variability of the disease

-C. parvum has a very wide host range of animals and is responsible for severe infection in neonatal ruminants.
-Human outbreaks are caused by both C. parvum and C.hominis.
+Cryptosporidium parvum has a very wide host range of animals and is responsible for severe infection and/or disease in neonatal ruminants.
+Older animals are often infected, usually without disease, and serve as a source of infective oocysts.
+Different degrees of virulence and host specificity have been reported for distinct C. parvum isolates and subtypes.

-2. Identify the influence of temporal, geographic, socio-economic and climatic variations on prevalence and clinical outcome
+1. We lack detailed data on how disease progression and outcome are associated with pathogen and host characteristics.
+In addition, the influence of temporal, geographic, socio-economic and climatic variations on prevalence and clinical outcome are poorly described.

-3. Define oocyst excretion patterns in different animal hosts infected with different Cryptosporidium species and implications for transmission
+2. Our knowledge on oocyst excretion patterns in different animal hosts infected with different Cryptosporidium species or subtypes and the potential implications for transmission are scanty.

 • Stability of the agent/pathogen in the environment

-The oocysts are protected by an outer shell which allows them to survive outside the body for long periods (>6 months) in moist, cool environments.
+Cryptosporidium oocysts are protected by a robust outer wall that allows them to survive for prolonged periods (>6 months) in moist, cool environments.
+They are, however, susceptible to desiccation and repeated freeze-thaw cycles.
 The oocysts are also very resistant to chlorine-based disinfectants at concentrations normally used.
-Currently, only disinfectants based on phenols (Neopredisan, Bi-oo-cyst) or NH4 (Killcox, OO-Cide) seem to be effective against Cryptosporidium oocysts.
+Currently, disinfectants based on phenols and hydrogen peroxide seem to be most effective against Cryptosporidium oocysts.

 • Species involved